Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 ### 1. Start a Dropshipping Company

-{{< image src="images/post/dropshipping.jpg" caption="" alt="Dropshipping" height="400" width="300" position=".center" command="fit" option="q100" class="img-fluid" title="Dropshipping" webp="false" >}}
+{{< image src="images/post/dropshipping.jpg" caption="" alt="Dropshipping" height="400" width="300" position="center" command="fit" option="q100" class="img-fluid" title="Dropshipping" webp="false" >}}

 Dropshipping offers an entrepreneurial avenue without the need for inventory management.
 [Starting a dropshipping company](/blog/how-to-start-a-dropshipping-company) involves acting as a middleman, outsourcing services and selling them at a higher rate.
 While its initial hurdles may appear low, achieving prominence necessitates an adaptive mindset aligned with shifting market dynamics.
-To learn more, read our posts on How to Start Dropshipping

 _Average Earnings:_ Profit margins typically range from 10% to 30% of the product price.
 Income can vary greatly depending on product selection, marketing efforts, and competition.

-_Dropshipping Startup Cost:_ Low initial investment.
+_Dropshipping Primary Cost:_ Low initial investment.
 Typically, you'll need funds for setting up a website, domain, and marketing expenses.
 No inventory costs: You won't need to purchase inventory upfront, reducing initial financial burdens.

 _Dropshipping Level of Difficulty:_ Beginner-Friendly: The concept is relatively simple, involving finding suppliers, setting up an web store, and marketing products.